aayla-secura/mixnmatchttp/README.md

 Implements username:password authentication via form or JSON `POST` request.
 Has configurable file paths/endpoints for which authentication is required.

+If no file containing username:password is set (as a `_userfile` class attribute), it implements dummy authentication (all logins succeed).

-  * `POST /login`: Issues a `SESSION` cookie if username and password is valid
+  * `GET|POST /login`: Issues a `SESSION` cookie if username and password is valid
     - Supported URL parameters:
       + `goto`: Redirect to this URL
-    - Required body parameters:
+    - Required body or URL parameters (unless no userfile was given, in which case it always authenticates):
       + `username`: Username (duh)
       + `password`: Password (duh)
     - Response codes: